poliva/smartcubeanalyzer/README.md

 ## How timings are interpreted

 - **Cubeast AUFs**: Cubeast records AUF moves (U / U' / U2 / U3) at the start of a step as part of recognition.
 CubeastAnalyzer detects these leading AUFs in each step (except for Cross) and **moves their duration from recognition into execution**.
 This makes execution stats better reflect the actual turning you do, while still keeping total step time unchanged.
 - **Acubemy rotations**: Acubemy records cube rotations in execution using gyro data, which can include spurious rotations that do not correspond to real turns and would otherwise inflate execution times.
-CubeastAnalyzer **ignores cube rotations when counting turns and TPS**, and when recomputing step timings it treats rotations that occur between steps as **recognition time for the next step**, matching the same behavior used for Cubeast after AUF correction.
+CubeastAnalyzer **strips rotation moves from the solution** so that turn counts, TPS, and step moves use only actual turns.
+When recomputing step recognition/execution, the timeline is already rotation-free; the time between the previous step’s last move and the current step’s first move (which in the raw data may include rotations) is assigned as **recognition time for the current step**, matching the same behavior used for Cubeast after AUF correction.

 ## Installation